makersacademy/airport_challenge/MYREADME.md

+--Eleventh commit

+Reset to this point.
+Can't use take_off when airport empty

 --Tenth commit

 The take_off method can be called without an argument.
 Can now choose a plane to take off next or, if empty, the first plane that landed takes off